Fun Word Family Game

 Teaching children word families is a phonemic awareness technique that helps children see patterns in reading.
-This is an important skill because it allows children to begin “reading” by grouping sets of letters within a word.
+This is an important language development skill because it allows children to begin “reading” by grouping sets of letters within a word.
 To put it simply, word families (sometimes called “chunks”) are groups of words that rhyme.
 The first part of a word is called the onset and the last part of the word is conveniently called the rime.
 Word families share a similar “rime” as the onset changes.

 |1.
 Download and print the documents I created here.
 Laminate if you’d like.|

 |3.
-Write the letters for the beginning of the pictures on the two different blocks.|
+Write the letters for the beginning of the word pictures on the two different wood blocks.|

 |4.
-Arrange the pictures above the word family mat.|
+Arrange the word pictures above the word family mat.|

 |5.
-Let your child roll the block on the mat and then find the corresponding picture.|
+Let your child roll the letter dice on the mat and then find the matching picture.|

 |Continue with the other word family group!|

-|Store in a Ziploc bag!|
+|Store in a Ziploc bag for next time!|